 Ketamine anesthesia reduces intestinal ischemia/reperfusion injury in rats

-Camara Lemarroy, Carlos Rodrigo y Guzmán, Francisco Javier y Barrera, Ernesto Alexis y Cabello García, Andrés Jesús y García, Armando y Fernández, Nancy Esthela y Caballero, Eloy y Ancer Rodríguez, Jesús (2008) Ketamine anesthesia reduces intestinal ischemia/reperfusion injury in rats.
+Camara Lemarroy, Carlos Rodrigo y Guzmán, Francisco Javier y Barrera, Ernesto Alexis y Cabello García, Andrés Jesús y García, Armando y Fernández Garza, Nancy Esthela y Caballero, Eloy y Ancer Rodríguez, Jesús (2008) Ketamine anesthesia reduces intestinal ischemia/reperfusion injury in rats.
 World journal of gastroenterology, 14 (33). pp. 5192-5195.
 ISSN 1007-9327

 [img]